On the Matrix Form of the Quaternion Fourier Transform and Quaternion Convolution: Matrix forms: Quaternion Circulant Matrix, Quaternion Fourier Matrix and their connection

 \begin{proposition} A set of $N$ left eigenvalues that correspond to the eigenvectors - columns of $Q^{-\mu}_N$ for some choice of axis $\mu \in \HH$, uniquely defines a circulant matrix $C$.
-The kernel of $C$ is computed by taking the inverse right QFT of the vector of the $N$ left eigenvalues. \end{proposition}
+The kernel of $C$ is computed by taking the inverse right QFT of the vector of these $N$ left eigenvalues.